• Skip to primary navigation

 I love to make up a batch of these soft pretzel buns and keep in the freezer.
 They are great for any number of uses, from burgers, to pulled pork, to sandwiches and more.

-These soft pretzel buns aren't dense, like some, which I like, as I don't always want the bun to be too heavy.
+These soft pretzel buns are nice and light, which I like, as I don’t always want the bun to be too heavy.
 They do have a wonderful chewy texture though, in great soft pretzel fashion.
 A sprinkling of coarse salt on top rounds out the pretzel experience.

 Yeast - you can use either Active Dry Yeast or regular Instant Yeast (such as SAF Brand) for these buns.
 Quick or Rapid Rise yeast is not recommended here.